BMW Z4 Review & Prices

 On bright sunny days, the BMW is great to cruise about in with the roof down, though at motorway speeds there is quite a bit of wind buffeting.
 Fortunately, you get a wind deflector (a piece of material that slots between the headrests to reduce wind buffeting) as standard to keep your hair in-check, and there's also a heated steering wheel upgrade that'll make drop-top driving cosier during winter.

 All models get regular cruise control as standard, but you’ll have to pay extra for adaptive cruise as part of the Driving Assistant pack.
 This also adds lane-keeping assistance, but feels a bit stingy given the Z4’s upmarket image and price.
+You can’t opt for it on the manual model, either.

 On a twisty road

-In isolation, the M40i is great fun on a twisty road, because it has the power to punch you out of a corner and sounds fantastic doing so.
-However, you don’t get the reassuring sense through the steering wheel that the tyres are gripping the Tarmac.
-The Audi TT Roadster and Porsche 718 Boxster do a better job of this, so they feel more direct when turning into a corner and inspire more confidence, which ultimately makes them more capable as well as more fun.
+The Porsche 718 Boxster does a better job of this, so it feels more direct when turning into a corner and inspires more confidence, which ultimately makes it more capable as well as more fun.

 Space and practicality